fairax/ExpressionSolver/README.md

 To parse expressions I'm using ANTLR4.
 This tool allows to generate parser based on grammar.
 When parser is given expression it produces an AST and with AST there is a lot of flexibility.
 It can be used to get detailed syntax error messages, to generate objects to do computations or to generate code that can be compiled.

 Code quality verification is done through unit testing with NUnit.
+Web UI could be tested with various UI testing frameworks but I decided to test it manually.

 ## Structure ##